Stefan William

 Steven William Umboh, also known as Steven William or Stefan William (born 11 August 1993), is an Indonesian actor and singer.
 He is known for his roles in the soap operas Anak Jalanan and Anak Langit as well as the film Bestfriend?
-William is the vocalist of the Indonesian band The Junas Monkey (later shortened to The Junas), with whom he has released several singles and one EP.
-He is married to actress and singer Celine Evangelista.
+William is the vocalist of the Indonesian band the Junas Monkey (later shortened to the Junas), with whom he has released several singles and one EP.
+He was married to actress and singer Celine Evangelista from 2016 until 2021.

 Biography

 Personal life

-Umboh is the first son of Indonesian Ellen Thelma Umboh and American Clinton Avery and has a younger sister named Jennifer Avery.
-He was born in the United States and moved to Indonesia at the age of six.
-He is also the grandson of Indonesian director Wim Umboh.
+Umboh was born in the United States and moved to Indonesia at the age of six.
+He is the grandson of Indonesian director Wim Umboh.
 William married actress and singer Celine Evangelista on 10 November 2016.
+The couple divorced in 2021.

 Career

 William made a name for himself on Indonesian screens with roles in the soap operas Anak Jalanan, Boy, and Anak Langit.
 He has also appeared in several feature films, including Bestfriend?
 (2008) and Putih Abu-Abu dan Sepatu Kets (2009).

 In 2011, William began singing with the band The Junas Monkey, which also included actors Ajun Perwira on guitar, Aditya Suryo on drums, and Bobie Antonio on bass.
 They released several singles and a self-titled EP, before going on an extended hiatus.
 In 2020, The Junas Monkey made a comeback under the shortened name The Junas.